-This might at first seem like a good thing for Hume's argument: it shows not just that one an never believe in miracles on the basis of testimony, but also that one can never believe in them for any reason at all!
+This might at first seem like a good thing for Hume's argument: it shows not just that one can never believe in miracles on the basis of testimony, but also that one can never believe in them for any reason at all!

-But in fact this brings out a problem for the zero probability principle.
+But in fact this brings out a problem for the zero probability principle, which can be illustrated by example.